masahills/kanada/README.md

 ## License

+This project is distributed under dual licenses:

+- **Kanada Library Source Code**: MIT License - See MIT-LICENSE file for details.
-GPL v2 - See LICENSE file for details.
+- **Dictionary Files**: GPL v2 - The dictionary files in the `dictionary/japanese/` directory are derived from KAKASI and are licensed under GPL v2.
+See LICENSE file for details.

+This dual licensing allows you to use the Kanada library in both open source and proprietary projects, while respecting the original license of the dictionary files.